EVN AG – Annual report – 30 September 2022

 The following table includes information on the default risk and expected credit losses for financial instruments carried at amortised cost.
 It does not cover trade receivables, receivables from equity accounted investees, receivables from unconsolidated investments or amounts due from employees.
 The risk allowance for all financial instruments represents the expected twelve-month credit loss because the default risk is low.
 The amounts shown in the table include both current and non-current components.

-2) Due to the daily maturity, a one-day probability of default is applied for account balances; for money market deposits, the PoD of the average volume-weighted residual maturity is taken into account.
+2) Due to the daily maturity, a one-day probability of default is applied to account balances; for money market deposits, the PoD of the average volume-weighted residual term is taken into account.

-2) Due to the daily maturity, a one-day probability of default is applied for account balances; for money market deposits, the PoD of the average volume-weighted residual maturity is taken into account.
+2) Due to the daily maturity, a one-day probability of default is applied to account balances; for money market deposits, the PoD of the average volume-weighted residual term is taken into account.

 EVN uses the practical expedient provided by IFRS 9.B5.5.35 for trade receivables and calculates the expected credit losses with a provision matrix.
 The input factors include analyses of default incidents in previous financial years based on different regional characteristics for the core markets.
 These factors form the basis for the development of a provision matrix with different time ranges.

-As a result of the Covid-19 pandemic and the developments in connection with the Ukraine war, EVN did not experience a sharp rise in customer defaults.
-This is due in particular to the numerous government support measures.
-However, we expect an increase in bankruptcies after the end of these government measures in view of the current energy price situation as a consequence of the war in Ukraine.
-As a result, we expect higher receivables defaults in the future.
-For this reason, the EVN Group has recognised a EUR 6.1m (previous year: EUR 4.1m) higher impairment of trade receivables for the financial year 2021/22 via a forward-looking component.
+In the current situation, it is particularly important to evaluate how the macroeconomic environment will influence the expected credit losses on trade receivables.
+The economic developments in recent years did not lead to a sharp rise in receivables defaults by customers, in particular because of numerous government support measures.
+However, this has currently been reflected in an increasing number of insolvencies in Europe, and we expect higher receivables defaults in the future.
+For this reason, the EVN Group recognised a EUR 5.0m (previous year: EUR 6.1m) higher impairment loss to trade receivables for the 2022/23 financial year via a forward-looking component.

 The following tables include information on the default risk and expected credit losses for trade receivables, which were determined on the basis of a provision matrix for EVN’s core markets: